 salt to taste

-Dry roast the black pepper corns, sesame seeds and curry leaves in a pan for a few minutes on medium heat tossing them around till the flavors come out and you find a nice aroma emanates the kitchen.
-Once the seasame seeds change color you can turn off the heat and make a coarse powder.
+Dry roast the black pepper corns, sesame seeds and curry leaves in a pan for a few minutes on medium heat, tossing them around till the flavors come out and you find a nice aroma comes.
+Once the sesame seeds change color you can turn off the heat and grind to a coarse powder.

 We ate it with a quick fresh tomato chutney – half a dozen or so tomatoes, quartered, into a pan with a Tblspn or two of water, 1 or 2 apples diced, about an inch of ginger chopped, salt (no pepper if eating with Peppered Rice), a little sugar if the tomatoes are tart, about 1 tspn of good red wine vinegar and a drizzle of pomegranate syrup.
 Cook until the tomatoes are collapsed and the apples have lost their crunch.
 Yum.